nickjoseph210/zillow_regression_NJ/README.md

 ## Objectives:
 - Planning, acquiring, preparing, and exploring the data in the provided Zillow MySQL database to gain an understanding of which variables are independent from each other and which are not.

 - Model trial-and-error: modeling all these variables against and with each other to determine which factors have the heaviest weights in determining single-unit property values.
+Being that there are multiple features and a single target (home value), multiple univariate regression modeling will be the focus of this portion.

 - From these efforts, create a Google Slide presentation of 3-5 slides clearly laying out the results of my findings to an audience of Data Scientists working for Zillow.